AdrianGundersen/Physics_projects/Project5/README.md

 \mathcal{L} = \mathrm{i}\mathbf{\Delta} - \mathrm{i} V(x,y)
 $$

+## Simulation and Method
+We discretize the spatial domain into a grid of size $M \times M$ with spacing $\Delta x = \Delta y = L / (M-1)$, where $L=1.0$ is the length of the box domain.
+The time domain is discretized into $N$ time steps with step size $\tau$.
+Our implementation uses the Crank-Nicolson method.
+We do not form large matrices, but rather use stencil formulas.
+The linear system is solved iteratively using the red-black Gauss-Seidel method.
+Jacobi method is also implemented if wanted.

+Our scheme is convergent and stable for all time steps, grid sizes, and potential configurations tested.
+However, the iterative solver requires a real potential to converge properly.
+It also converges more slowly for larger grids, and smaller potentials.
+The relative error and maximum iterations can be adjusted as needed.

 ## Animation
 ![Double slit similation running for $T=0.008$](probability_animation_2slit.gif) Double slit similation running for $T=0.008$ using the config example `config.json` listed below.